Where to Start When You Inherit Mineral Rights

 Every major producing state runs a free online database of wells, permits, production data, and operator information.
 This is the single best place to start because it costs nothing and it can confirm whether there are active wells tied to the land you think you own.

-Oklahoma has the Corporation Commission's Oil and Gas Division, which has a Well Data Finder where you can search by well name, county, legal location, or operator.
-It's free and covers permits, completion reports, and production data.
+Oklahoma has the Corporation Commission's Well Data Finder, a GIS-based map where you can search by well name, API, county, legal location, or operator.
+It covers permits, completion reports, and production data.
+Free.

 North Dakota has the Department of Mineral Resources with free well data, production reports, and drilling permits.
-They also have a page specifically for mineral owners dealing with inherited interests, which is worth reading if your properties are in North Dakota.
+They also have a page specifically for mineral owners dealing with inherited interests.
 Be aware that North Dakota has a dormant mineral act: if mineral rights go unused for 20 years without a recorded statement of claim, they can revert to the surface owner.

-Wyoming has the Oil and Gas Conservation Commission with a Data Explorer tool and a mobile-friendly WellFinder app.
+Wyoming has the Oil and Gas Conservation Commission with well data and mapping tools.
 Free.

-Colorado has the Energy and Carbon Management Commission (formerly COGCC) with a well database, interactive map, and bulk data downloads.
+Colorado has the Energy and Carbon Management Commission (formerly COGCC) with a well database and interactive map.
 Free.

 Kansas has the Geological Survey with a well database searchable by township, range, and section, plus production data and scanned well logs.
 Free.

-Ohio has the ODNR Division of Oil & Gas Resources with an interactive well map and downloadable GIS data.
-Free.
+Ohio has the ODNR Division of Oil & Gas Resources with an interactive well map.
 Ohio also has a dormant mineral act similar to North Dakota's.

-West Virginia and Pennsylvania have state databases as well, though online access to older records can be more limited.
+West Virginia and Pennsylvania have state databases as well, including Pennsylvania's DEP Oil and Gas Mapping tool, though online access to older records can be more limited.

 The pattern is the same in every state: search the oil and gas commission website first.
 It's free, it's official, and it tells you whether there's active production on or near the land in question.